 After all, I did the same move years ago, so I know what it’s like!

-I left my life and home in the U.S. to move to Roatan with my young family.
-We wanted to raise our son in a slowed-down environment, where nature takes center stage for his playtime and exploration.
-And we absolutely made the right decision!
+I left my life and home in the U.S. to move to Roatan in 2009.
+I wanted a slowed-down environment, where nature takes center stage.
+I absolutely made the right decision!

 But there are certainly limitations to living on an island.
 After all, an island is surrounded by water and there’s only so far you can go in any direction.
 I’m always happy to chat with clients about the ups and downs of living on an island, so here are some of the basic realities of island life to consider when you are looking at moving to Roatan.